-A post graduate degree Diplomate in National Board (DNB) is awarded by the National Board of Examinations under the Union Ministry of Health, India.
+A postgraduate degree, Diplomate in National Board (DNB) is awarded by the National Board of Examinations under the Union Ministry of Health, India.
 DNB candidates are trained at big private hospitals, while the MD/MS candidates are trained at Medical Colleges.
-DNB residency positions are available in 54 specialties.
+DNB residency positions are available in 54 specialities.

-Getting admission in a government institution is a difficult job especially getting your choice of institution/branch.
-To enroll in MD/MS you need to clear tough nationwide entrance exam (Thus, specialized coaching centers have come into existence to train for these entrance exams).
+Getting admission in a government institution to pursue MD/MS is a difficult job, especially getting your choice of institution/branch.
+To enrol in MD/MS, you need to clear a tough nationwide entrance exam, NEET PG.

-You have to pay a large amount of capitation fees for getting admission in most private institutions which is unaccounted.
+You have to pay a big amount of capitation fees to get admission in most private institutions, which is unaccounted for.

-Comparatively, it is quite easy to get admission in DNB.
-There is a reasonable chance of getting institution/branch of your choice.
-For enrolling in DNB program, you need to clear NBE common entrance test which is relatively easy compared to MD/MS exams followed by interview at the institution of your choice.
+Getting admission in DNB is comparatively easier than MD/MS. There is a better chance of getting an institution/branch of your choice.
+To enrol in the DNB program, you need to clear the NBE common entrance test which is relatively easy compared to MD/MS exams followed by an interview at the institution of your choice.

 There are two scenarios depending on the patient load and type of equipments available as most of the government institutions have a very high patient load but a little time for academics - didactics, presentations, research etc. So in this case one will be working in the specialty and learn on the job and at the end of the course, the candidate will be prepared and confident to practice independently.